MRX8024/motors-sync/wiki/EN.md

 Notes:
 1. Do not turn on the hotend heating during synchronization.
 Working the fan (in general, any fan in the printer) can interfere with correct and more accurate measurement.
-But if he has to be when turned on, try not to turn it off in the middle measurements.
 You can measure/compare noises with the standard klipper command - [MEASURE_AXES_NOISE ](https://www.klipper3d.org/G-Codes.html#measure_axes_noise)
 2. We not recommend to use the `lis2dw` accelerometer due to the low sampling rate, it can poorly detect magnitude peaks, however, its